Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Submit documentation.
 Most states require:

-- Proof of address to show the property belongs to you
+- Proof of address to show the property is yours.

-Yes, in rare circumstances that involve loved ones or businesses you might’ve owned.
+In rare circumstances, it’s possible to claim property that involve loved ones or businesses you might have co-owned.

 Expect to provide additional personal, financial and other details that depend on the ownership situation: